poojarao8/MAT696_Exercises/README.md

 This repo contains the weekly lecture material and exercises for the course Computational Tools and Techniques in STEM (MAT 696).

-Project: Develop a parallelized Python library simulatig particle collisions.
+Project: Develop a parallelized Python library simulating particle collisions.

 Topics covered:
 1. Intro to Python programming.